Emergency right now? This guide is for planning. If water is flooding your home, call our 24/7 dispatcher — crews on the road in 60 minutes.

 • Call your insurance company to report the loss and ask about coverage details.

-• Call us immediately for emergency water extraction.
+• Call us immediately for 24 hour basement flooding emergency response in Brantford.
 Do not wait.

 • Most insurance companies will approve emergency restoration before the full claim is processed.
 Start extraction now; paperwork catches up later.